Numerical cognition

 Do preschoolers understand zero?

 Zero is believed to be hard to understand, and it is a relatively late concept in the history of mathematics.
-Former studies have investigated whether preschoolers can handle zero and their results are inconclusive.
-We tried to find the cause of these contradictions, and found that preschoolers can handle zero, but they are not sure if it is a number.
-These results have both theoretical and education consequences.
+Former studies have investigated whether preschoolers can handle zero, and their results are inconclusive.
+We tried to find the cause of these contradictions and found that preschoolers can handle zero, but they are not sure if it is a number.
+These results have both theoretical and educational consequences.

 Read more